DRMALEK/Getir_Assignment/README.md

 npm init
 npm run start
 ```
+The API will run on the localhost with port 3000

-Note: Make sure to supply the database connection string via dotenv
+*Note: Make sure to supply the database connection string via dotenv*

-# Running the app localy with nodemon
+# Running the API localy with nodemon
 ```
 npm run start_dev
 ```